-- 3-65 (1) In this rule, "fees" means fees for services performed by a lawyer or a non-lawyer member of the lawyer's MDP, and taxes on those fees. - (2) A lawyer who withdraws or authorizes the withdrawal of trust funds under Rule 3-64 [Withdrawal from trust] in payment for the lawyer's fees must first prepare a bill for those fees and immediately deliver the bill to the client.
+- 3-65 (1) In this rule, "fees" means fees for services performed by a lawyer or a non-lawyer member of the lawyer's MDP, charges, disbursements and taxes on those fees, charges and disbursements. - (1.1) A lawyer who withdraws or authorizes the withdrawal of trust funds for the payment of the lawyer's fees must withdraw the funds - (a) with a cheque payable to the lawyer's general account, or - (b) by electronic transfer in accordance with Rule 3-64.1 [Electronic transfers from trust] to the lawyer's general account. - (2) A lawyer who withdraws or authorizes the withdrawal of trust funds under subrule (1.1) in payment for the lawyer's fees must first prepare a bill for those fees and immediately deliver the bill to the client. - (3) A bill or letter is delivered within the meaning of this rule if it is - (a) mailed to the client at the client's last known address, - (b) delivered personally to the client, - (c) transmitted by electronic facsimile to the client at the client's last known electronic facsimile number. - (d) transmitted by electronic mail to the client at the client's last known electronic mail address, or - (e) made available to the client by other means agreed to in writing by the client. - (4) As an exception to subrule (2), a lawyer need not deliver a bill if the client instructs the lawyer otherwise in writing.

-- (3) A bill or letter is delivered within the meaning of this rule if it is - (a) mailed to the client at the client's last known address, - (b) delivered personally to the client, - (c) transmitted by electronic facsimile to the client at the client's last known electronic facsimile number, - (d) transmitted by electronic mail to the client at the client's last known electronic mail address, or - (e) made available to the client by other means agreed to in writing by the client. - (4) As an exception to subrule (2), a lawyer need not deliver a bill if the client instructs the lawyer otherwise in writing. - (5) A lawyer must not take fees from trust funds when the lawyer knows that the client disputes the right of the lawyer to receive payment from trust funds, unless - (a) the client has agreed that the lawyer may take funds from trust to satisfy the lawyer's account and the client has acknowledged that agreement in writing or the lawyer has confirmed the client's agreement in a letter delivered to the client. - (b) a bill has been delivered under subrule (3), whether or not the client has directed otherwise under subrule (4), - (c) the lawyer has given the client written notice that the fees will be taken from trust unless, within one month, the client commences a fee review under section 70 [Review of a lawyer's bill] or an action disputing the lawyer's right to the funds, and - (d) the client has not commenced a fee review under section 70 or an action at least one month after written notice is given under paragraph (c). - (6) Despite subrule (5), if a lawyer knows that the client disputes a part of the lawyer's account, the lawyer may take from trust funds fees that are not disputed. - (7) A lawyer must not take fees from trust funds impressed with a specific purpose, if the object of the trust has not been fulfilled, without the express consent of the client or another person authorized to give direction on the application of the trust funds.
+- (5) A lawyer must not take fees from trust funds when the lawyer knows that the client disputes the right of the lawyer to receive payment from trust funds, unless - (a) the client has agreed that the lawyer may take funds from trust to satisfy the lawyer's account and the client has acknowledged that agreement in writing or the lawyer has confirmed the client's agreement in a letter delivered to the client, - (b) a bill has been delivered under subrule (3), whether or not the client has directed otherwise under subrule (4), - (c) the lawyer has given the client written notice that the fees will be taken from trust unless, within one month, the client commences a fee review under section 70 [Review of a lawyer's bill] or an action disputing the lawyer's right to the funds, and - (d) the client has not commenced a fee review under section 70 or an action at least one month after written notice is given under paragraph (c). - (6) Despite subrule (5), if a lawyer knows that the client disputes a part of the lawyer's account, the lawyer may take from trust funds fees that are not disputed. - (7) A lawyer must not take fees from trust funds impressed with a specific purpose, if the object of the trust has not been fulfilled, without the express consent of the client or another person authorized to give direction on the application of the trust funds.